smart-data-models/dataModel.WasteWater/WasteWaterJunction/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `bod`: Propety.
-Biological Oxygen Demand concentration measured in the influent or effluent.  - `cod`: Chemical Oxygen Deman concentration measured in the influent or effluent.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `bod`: Biological Oxygen Demand concentration measured in the influent or effluent.  - `cod`: Chemical Oxygen Demand concentration measured in the influent or effluent.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `do`: Dissolved Oxygen concentration measured in wastewater.  - `emissionFlow`: Gas emission flow volume measured at a junction prior to being emitted in an off-gas stack.  - `endsAt`: A relationship indicating the entity the junction is connected to in the downstream point  - `flowrate`: Flowrate of wastewater.  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `nh4`: Ammonium concentration measured in a tank.  - `no3`: Nitrate concentration measured in wastewater.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH`: Water pH level measured.  - `po4`: Ortho-phosphate concentration measured in wastewater.  - `redox`: Redox level measured in wastewater.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `nh4`: Ammonium concentration measured in a tank.  - `no3`: Nitrate concentration measured in wastewater.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH`: Water pH level measured.  - `po4`: Ortho-phosphate concentration measured in wastewater.  - `pressure`: Pressure measured at given location.
+Most relevant for airflow as provided by blowers to wastewater tanks  - `redox`: Redox level measured in wastewater.  - `seeAlso`: list of uri pointing to additional resources about the item  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startsAt`: A relationship indicating the entity the junction is connected to in the upstream point  - `temperature`: Wastewater temperature measured.  - `tic`: Total Inorganic Carbon concentration measured in the influent or effluent.  - `tn`: Total Nitrogen concentration measured in wastewater.  - `toc`: Total Organic Carbon concentration measured in the influent or effluent.  - `tss`: total suspended solids concentration measured in a tank.  - `type`: It has to be WasteWaterJunction.
 NGSI-LD Entity Type
 Required properties
 - `description`  - `id`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)